Building Act 2004

 You could also call this:

-"Buildings that must have easy access for people with disabilities"
+"Buildings that must be accessible to people with disabilities"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.